-Even with a vast amount of nursing education and years of experience as a Nurse Practitioner, Mara Langevin cannot understate the importance of proper training to be an AOA/Medical Director in a medical aesthetics practice.
+Even with a vast amount of nursing education and years of experience as a Nurse Practitioner, Mara Langevin cannot understate the importance of proper training to be an Authorized Prescriber (or Medical Director) in an aesthetics practice.

 “It’s crucial to be well informed on all expectations and well versed on the responsibilities everyone has in a collaborative working relationship in medical aesthetics.”

-That’s where Mara comes in as a clinical injector and AOA.
-Regulations stipulate that the AOA has to be available for consultation, but not necessarily onsite.
+That’s where Mara comes in as a clinical injector and Authorized Prescriber.
+Regulations stipulate that the AP has to be available for consultation, but not necessarily onsite.
 Jacklyn considers the fact she and Mara work together as an advantage for her and her patients.

 “Mara and I are both integrated into the practice,” says Jacklyn, who is also a THMA Consulting expert clinical trainer.
 “Together we can establish relationships with patients and come up with great treatments plan.
 That collaboration is essential!”

-“I collaborated with physicians in similar functions in my career, so the AOA course was helpful in reviewing legal responsibilities and regulations while also providing pointers in regards to patient safety and so on.”
+“I collaborated with physicians in similar functions in my career, so the Authorized Prescriber course was helpful in reviewing legal responsibilities and regulations while also providing pointers in regards to patient safety and so on.”

 Mara: “Jacklyn is a great nurse, very professional, experienced and has a wonderful personality that makes it that much easier to work with her.”